Sipadan Diving Holidays

 Guests who will be flying within 24 hours after resort departure may be subject to diving restrictions at the end of their stay.

 Flights back from Tawau are Malaysia Airlines to Kota Kinabalu (14:40-15:25 am or 21:00-21:45 am).
 If you do not wish to stay overnight in Kota Kinabalu, you can fly direct to Kuala Lumpur with Air Asia (10:30-13:15 am or 21:00-21:45 am) or back to Johor Bahru (11:10-13:45 am).

 Note - flight times are subject to change.
 Please refer to the airline web sites to check for changes and for booking information.
-We recommend that you consider taking out insurance to cover diving and travel activities, including trip cancellation.
+We recommend that you consider taking out insurance to cover scuba and travel activities, including trip cancellation.
 See our insurance programme for a competitive quote.

 The Climate and Best Time to Visit

 The islands enjoy an equatorial climate, so the temperature generally varies between 28-34°C during the day and drops to about 22°C during the warm evenings.
 The region is generally unaffected by the monsoon seasons which affect other places in this part of South East Asia, although sporadic heavy rains can come down during the rainy season from December to March.